imMatheus/firedum/README.md

     )
 })

-// The exact thing goes for using the firedumCreateUser function await firedumCreateUser({
+// The exact same thing goes for using the firedumCreateUser function await firedumCreateUser({
     amountOfUsers: 5,
     fields: {